The New Zealand Institute

 The Office of the Institute will be situated wherever the Council determines.

-Members of the Institute shall comprise all those whose names are on the 12th day of July 1990 entered as Member of the Institute, and all those who are from time to time thereafter entered as members.
+Members of the Institute shall comprise all those whose names are currently entered as Member of the Institute, and all those who are from time to time thereafter entered as members.

 2.1 Admission as a Member